 By Rick Sidhu CPA, CGA

 It’s tax season, again.
 This means it’s time to make sense of the latest tax changes and make sure you get your papers together to file your taxes on time.
+It might also be a good idea to make sure that you have a reliable tax accountant at this point as well, as this will make sorting your tax out a lot easier.
 Here are six things you want to avoid during tax time to avoid any penalties:

 - Not doing your taxes

 Even if you have not received income for 2016, you should still file your income tax and benefit return.
 You may be eligible for a refund, credits, and benefits such as the Canada Child Benefit, the federal GST/HST credit, and the BC sales tax credit.
 To get your benefit and credit payments, you have to file a tax return every year so that the CRA can calculate the amount you should receive.

 Note that if you did receive income for 2016, your personal tax rates have changed.
 As of 2016, the tax rate for those with taxable income between $45,282 and $90,563 decreased from 22% to 20.5%, and a new federal tax rate of 33% has been implemented for individuals with over $200,000 in taxable income.